Jason2Brownlee/AuthoritySite/README.md

 I focus on technical writing for developers.

 My thesis is that developers are lazy and under huge time pressures.
 They would prefer to search for and copy-paste answers online rather than read API docs.
 I refer to this as: "_no one will RTFM_".
-Additionally, most APIs are open source and most API docs are terse and user-unfriendly.
+Additionally, most APIs are open source and most API docs are terse and user-hostile.

-Therefore I created websites to answer all the common questions in a given niche with the goal of becoming a trusted resources.
+Therefore I create websites to answer all the common questions in a given niche with the goal of becoming a trusted resources.
 I offer free tutorials, free guides and free email courses, then offer paid information products for those readers looking to take the next step.

 I also love daily writing, I love helping/serving developers, and I love figuring out messy technical topics.
 Therefore, the business model and work required fit me well.
 Consider whether they fit you.